michaelsbradleyjr/vps-setup/README.md

     michael@myvps [09:36:21] [~]
     -> %

-# Install some version of Node.js using NVM
+# Install a version of Node.js using NVM

 Upon the last logout / login cycle I probably got a warning like: